 In the winter, winds tend to lighter, so between storms can some of the most pleasant days of the year on the bay.

-NW winds 15 to 25 kt in the evening decreasing to 5 to 15 kt after midnight.
+W winds 15 to 25 kt…becoming SW 5 to 15 kt after midnight.
+Patchy fog after midnight.

 Still, every day, the sailing conditions and weather are slightly different on san Francisco bay making each one a unique experience and that makes part of the reason I love what I do–sailing on San Francisco Bay.